 Usually if a tooth breaks it is not painful.
-Sometimes the tooth can have increased sensitivity to cold and may be sharp and irritating for your tongue or cheek.
-Occasionally, prior to breaking, a tooth can have some minor pain on biting.
-Very Occasionally a tooth can break at an unfavorable angle which means the tooth cannot be fixed and must be removed, or possibly the tooth can even split in two also resulting in a tooth that cannot be saved.
+Sometimes the tooth can have increased sensitivity to cold and may be sharp and hurt your tongue or cheek.
+Prior to breaking, a tooth may have minor pain on biting.
+Very occasionally a tooth can break at an unfavourable angle or even split in two which means the tooth cannot be fixed and must be removed.

 Why do teeth break?

 Teeth break for a variety of reasons.
-The most common cause of teeth breaking is dental amalgam.
+The most common cause of teeth breaking is dental amalgam (silver) fillings.
 Dental amalgam is an alloy of silver, mercury and a variety of other metals.
 It has a silver to black colour.
-Dental amalgam was the most common filling material for many years and most people have at least one or two dental amalgam fillings.
-They last very well but a big problem with dental amalgam is that it corrodes over time.
-As it corrodes it expands, putting internal pressure on the tooth.
-Over time this causes small cracks to appear and eventually the tooth breaks or shatters.
-Most of the time these teeth can be saved but occasionally the break is too severe and a tooth needs to be extracted.
+Dental amalgam has been the most common filling material for over 165 years and most people have at least one or two dental amalgam fillings.
+They last very well but one major reason it is no longer used, is that dental amalgam corrodes over time and expands with age.
+As it expands the metal pressures the tooth essentially pushing it apart from inside out.
+Over time this causes small tooth cracks and eventually it breaks or shatters.
+Broken teeth can usually be saved but if the break is severe, it needs extraction.

 Teeth can also break from excessive force.
-This can be from a variety or sources such as trauma from eating or an accidental knock to the face.
-Excessive force can also come from teeth grinding.
+This can be from a variety of sources such as eating something very hard or an accidental knock to the face.
+Excessive force can also come from teeth grinding and clenching.
 Most people are unaware that they grind their teeth as it usually happens at night when they are asleep.
-The force of grinding can wear teeth down but also crack teeth, especially if the teeth have dental amalgam fillings.
+The force of grinding wears teeth down but it can crack perfectly healthy teeth, especially if weakened by dental amalgam fillings.